Games open with soccer, Bolt says "this is my time"

 While many details of the show have leaked through the media and social networking sites, some secrets remain, notably the identity of the person who will light the flame and even the location of the cauldron.

-Former England and Manchester United soccer player David Beckham has confirmed he will play a cameo role in the event, which will include pyrotechnics, a celebration of British music and culture and several spectacular stunts.
+Former England and Manchester United soccer player David Beckham has confirmed he will play a cameo role in the quirky event, which will feature pyrotechnics, a celebration of British music and culture and several spectacular stunts.

-It has been widely reported that the three-hour show will feature idyllic scenes of pastoral Britain, references to the “Satanic mills” of its industrial past and nods to its place on the modern international cultural stage.

-At rehearsals this week, crowds cheered the complex and distinctly British ceremony, which will be in stark contrast to Beijing’s more choreographed extravaganza.

-Additional reporting by Avril Ormsby and Tim Castle, Estelle Shirbon and Mohammed Abbas; writing by Mike Collett-White, editing by Peter Millership
+Additional reporting by Avril Ormsby and Tim Castle; writing by Mike Collett-White, editing by Peter Millership